paramraghavan/sql/sql-tips/snowflake/join-very_large-and-small-table.md

-I'll show you the optimal approach to update a large table using a small lookup table in Snowflake.
+# update a large table using a small lookup table in Snowflake.

 The key is to leverage proper indexing and merge statements while considering resource optimization.

 ```sql
 -- Method 1: Using MERGE statement (Most efficient for single-pass updates)